 - Continuous support from your app developer to fix the app, when required.

 This is a very common assumption that a mobile app is just for smartphones.
 While the fact is that a mobile app can be developed for tablets, smartwatches, and other smart wearables too.

-As we all know that the demand of smart watches and wearables has increased a lot over the last few years, developing a business app for these devices makes a complete sense.
+As we all know that demand for smartwatches and wearables has increased a lot over the last few years, developing a business app for these devices makes complete sense.

-It’s a wrong perspective that most of the people have.
+It’s a wrong perspective that most people have.
 You don’t need to wait for a unique idea to build your mobile application.